 For an economics major that leads to a Bachelor of Arts degree, students must learn twenty-four credits in courses at the 2000 level or above, including two intermediate theory courses (ECON 2201 or 2211Q and 2202 or 2212Q), plus at least nine credits in either quantitative skills courses (ECON 2301–2328) and/or ECON courses at the 3000 level or above.
 No more than six credits in ECON 2499 and/or 3499 may be counted toward the required 24 credits in economics courses at the 2000 level or above.
 ECON 2481 does not count toward fulfilling the major requirements.

 Economics B.A. majors are also required to pass twelve credits in 2000-level or above courses in fields related to economics or to fulfill a minor related to economics.
 In addition, all Economics majors must take STAT 1000Q or 1100Q and one of the following: MATH 1071Q, 1110Q, 1126Q, 1131Q, 1151Q or 2141Q.
 MATH 1125Q or higher is recommended, and STAT 1100Q is recommended over STAT 1000Q.
+ECON 2311 is a recommended course for the B.A.
 Students may substitute more advanced MATH and STAT courses with consent of the faculty advisor.

 For an economics major that leads to a Bachelor of Science degree, students must take STAT 1000Q or 1100Q (STAT 1100Q is recommended over STAT 1000Q) and one of the following MATH sequences: MATH 1125Q, 1126Q, and 1132Q; MATH 1131Q (or 1151Q) and 1132Q (or 1152Q); or MATH 2141Q and 2142Q.
 In addition, B.S. majors must also take one of the following: MATH 2110Q or 2130Q or 2210Q or 2410Q or 2420Q.
 Students may substitute more advanced MATH and STAT courses with consent of the advisor.